iPzard/mkvtoolnix-batch-tool/README.md

 - _ASS_, _PGS_, _SRT_, _SSA_, _SUP_
 <br><br>

-## 🦟 Software bugs

-Bugs reported on the project's [issues page](https://github.com/iPzard/mkvtoolnix-batch-tool/issues) will be exterminated as quickly as possible, be sure to include steps to reproduce so they can be spotted easily.
-<br><br><br>

 ## 🙏 Attribution
 - MKV batch processing is powered by [MKVToolNix](https://gitlab.com/mbunkus/mkvtoolnix)
 - SVG icons used are from [Font Awesome](https://fontawesome.com)
+<br><br>

+## 🦟 Software bugs
+Bugs reported on the project's [issues page](https://github.com/iPzard/mkvtoolnix-batch-tool/issues) will be exterminated as quickly as possible, be sure to include steps to reproduce so they can be spotted easily.
 <br><br>

 ## 🏷️ License
 GPLv2 © [iPzard](https://github.com/iPzard/mkvtoolnix-batch-tool/blob/master/LICENSE)